-As a CE officer, I interact and engage with members of the public to raise awareness on crime prevention and the SGSecure movement. encounter in the course of your duty?

-Singapore has been known internationally to be a safe place to live in.
+As a CE officer, I interact and engage with members of the public to raise awareness on crime prevention and the SGSecure movement.
+The opportunity to interact with members of the public and What are some of the challenges that you the gratitude we received has made my NS stint a rewarding experience.
+This is what keeps me motivated throughout encounter in the course of your duty? my duties.
+Singapore has been known internationally to be a safe Any afterthoughts on your NS journey? place to live in.
 Thus, it is easy to take things for granted.
-There were times when we encountered members of the public not responding positively to our SGSecure engagement sessions.
-Hence, we had to be very patient and be persistent in our engagement with them to ensure made my NS stint truly enjoyable thus far. that they were educated on the seriousness of potential security threats to the peace and harmony of our homes. ➤ What is the most memorable incident you encountered?
+There were times when we encountered members of I would like to shout-out to all my colleagues in CCK NPC's the public not responding positively to our SGSecure CPU!
+They are such a fun group of comrades who have engagement sessions.
+Hence, we had to be very patient and be persistent in our engagement with them to ensure made my NS stint truly enjoyable thus far. that they were educated on the seriousness of potential > Who do we have here with you today?
+How security threats to the peace and harmony of our homes.
+What is the most memorable incident you encountered?

-Preparedness Day events when an elderly man celebrate our achievements with us. approached us and shared how the SPF and NS has evolved since his time.
+My mother is here with me to share in my pride.
+It is not 🎍 I was manning a booth at one of the Emergency every day that they get to come to an SPF event and Preparedness Day events when an elderly man celebrate our achievements with us.
+POLICE LI approached us and shared how the SPF and NS has evolved since his time.
 Through this interaction, I could feel his genuine appreciation towards the SPF for keeping Singapore safe.
 While I am already proud to be part of the Force, this incident made me further realised how much the community appreciates us for the work we do.
 How did you feel when you were told about your promotion?

 Despite the challenges and sometimes tough working conditions, I have always felt that I am doing work that matters.
-Getting this promotion is testament that my efforts were appreciated and I am motivated to do even better! ▶ What keeps you motivated?
+Getting this promotion is testament that my efforts were appreciated and I am motivated to do even better!
+What keeps you motivated?